Rocket Lab USA Inc. (RKLB) Shares Down Despite Recent Market Volatility

-Rocket Lab USA Inc. (NASDAQ: RKLB) has seen a decline in its stock price by -2.32 in relation to its previous close of 3.88.
-However, the company has experienced a -0.52% decline in its stock price over the last five trading sessions.
+Rocket Lab USA Inc. (NASDAQ: RKLB)’s stock price has decreased by 0.00 compared to its previous closing price of 3.85.
+However, the company has seen a -0.77% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 03/22/23 that Virgin Orbit Buoyed as Work Resumes on Next Space Mission

 Is It Worth Investing in Rocket Lab USA Inc. (NASDAQ: RKLB) Right Now?

-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 1 as “sell.”
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 1 as “sell.”

 Sponsored

-The average price recommended by analysts for Rocket Lab USA Inc. (RKLB) is $8.39, which is $4.6 above the current market price.
-The public float for RKLB is 372.96M and currently, short sellers hold a 6.50% of that float.
-On May 02, 2023, RKLB’s average trading volume was 3.26M shares.
+The average price suggested by analysts for RKLB is $8.39, which is $4.54 above the current market price.
+The public float for RKLB is 373.86M, and currently, shorts hold a 6.49% of that float.
+The average trading volume for RKLB on May 09, 2023 was 3.14M shares.

 RKLB’s Market Performance

-RKLB stock saw a decrease of -0.52% in the past week, with a monthly decline of -6.19% and a quarterly a decrease of -23.74%.
-The volatility ratio for the week is 3.42%, and the volatility levels for the last 30 days are 4.32% for Rocket Lab USA Inc. (RKLB).
-The simple moving average for the last 20 days is -3.90% for RKLB stock, with a simple moving average of -16.89% for the last 200 days.
+RKLB stock saw an increase of -0.77% in the past week, with a monthly gain of 2.12% and a quarterly increase of -21.75%.
+The volatility ratio for the week is 3.62%, and the volatility levels for the last 30 days are 3.91% for Rocket Lab USA Inc. (RKLB).
+The simple moving average for the last 20 days is -2.46% for RKLB stock, with a simple moving average of -15.48% for the last 200 days.

 Analysts’ Opinion of RKLB